guard/guard-minitest/README.md

 ## Install

-Please be sure to have [Guard](http://github.com/guard/guard) installed before continue.
+Please be sure to have [Guard](http://github.com/guard/guard) installed before you continue.

 The simplest way to install Guard::Minitest is to use [Bundler](http://gembundler.com/).